bluestormcreative/brandcolors/README.txt

 Requires at least: 3.0.1
 Tested up to: 4.8.2
 Stable tag: 4.8
+Requires PHP: 5.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin that lets you choose your brand colors once, and then use them to change the color of selected text on any page or post.
-Quickly update text colors across pages without using the colorpicker every time.
+Give users some selected colors to wrap their text with, and keep their sites clean and beautiful.

 == Description ==

-A simple plugin that allows users to choose their branded colors to wrap text in the TinyMCE editor.
+A simple plugin that allows users to choose their branded colors to wrap text in the editor.
 Provides a TinyMCE button in the Visual editor to choose these colors quickly without using the colorpicker or entering a hex code on each page or post.

 == Installation ==